noahtallen/three-sample/readme.md

 The starter code for this project is found on Dr. Dailey's site [1], but this code has been heavily modified to support my own unique solution to the problem.

+## Instructions:
+Open the `index.html` file and click "Start Making Birds".
+You can change the y-axis rotation function as well as the rate of bird generation.
+You can also move around using keyboard controls.
+Click "Stop Making Birds" and move around the scene and check out the state of the frozen birds!

 ### Part 1 - Cloning
 I decided to use both a timer and randomization to clone objects.
 I created a few helper functions: